-They are native to Peru and prefer limestone rocks as a habitat so they are usually found in subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+They are native to Peru and prefer limestone rocks as a habitat so they are usually found in subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.

 The population of these species has dropped, making them endangered as a result of habitat destruction and hunting for food.